Game Brush Number: Random Graphs

 \end{theorem} \begin{proof} Initially, we assume that $1/p$ is always integral.
 After proving the theorem under this additional assumption, we briefly explain the modifications needed to extend the argument to all values of $p$.

 We bound $\bg_p(G)$ both above and below in terms of $\bg(G)$.
 For the lower bound we give a strategy for Max, and for the upper bound we give a strategy for Min.
 Since these strategies are quite similar, we present them simultaneously.
 Denote the players by ``A'' and ``B'' (where A and B could represent either one of Min or Max).
 Player A imagines an instance of the ordinary game on $G$ and uses an optimal strategy in that game to guide his or her play in the fractional game.
-The games proceed simultaneously, except that for every round played in the fractional game, $1/p$ rounds are played in the ordinary game.
-To simplify the analysis, we introduce a third player, the Oracle.
-At various points, the Oracle will ``pause'' the games and add extra brushes to various vertices, in an attempt to ``synchronize'' the games by ensuring that all clean vertices in the fractional game are also clean in the ordinary game, and vice-versa.
+The games proceed simultaneously, except that for every round played in the fractional game, player A simulates $1/p$ rounds in the ordinary game.
+To simplify the analysis, we introduce a third entity, the {\em Oracle}.
+At various points, the Oracle will ``pause'' the games and add extra brushes to various vertices, in an attempt to ``synchronize'' the games by ensuring that all clean vertices in the fractional game are also clean in the ordinary game and vice-versa.
+Note that each brush introduced by the Oracle can decrease the length of the corresponding game by at most 2.
+(This follows from Lemma~\ref{lem:domination}; while the lemma only directly applies to the ordinary game, the same argument suffices for the fractional game with only cosmetic changes.)
+Moreover, note that no dirty vertex ever contains brushes added by the Oracle.

 Before presenting the strategies, we introduce some additional notation.
 For a vertex $v$, let $x^A(v)$ (resp. $y^A(v)$) denote the number of brushes played on $v$ by A in the ordinary game (resp. fractional game); define $x^B(v)$ and $y^B(v)$ similarly.
-The {\em discrepancy for A} at a vertex $v$ is defined by $d^A(v) = px^A(v) - y^A(v)$; likewise, the {\em discrepancy for B} is defined by $d^B(v) = px^B(v) - y^B(v)$.
+The {\em discrepancy for A} at a vertex $v$ is defined by $d^A(v) = px^A(v) - y^A(v)$, and the {\em discrepancy for B} is defined by $d^B(v) = px^B(v) - y^B(v)$.